Unsleeping/forwrd-mandrov/explanation.md

   1. Contains a `useEvent` hook, which remains stable across re-renders while accessing reactive state values.
 We validate each input change with Zod, updating a local error state if validity changes, making it crucial not to recreate the `validate()` function on each re-render.
   2. Potential improvement: consider using a Proxy (as in Immer.js) for simpler field handling, which could reduce destructuring and errors for better DX.
 For now, it’s left as is.

-- **`src/components/users/virtualized-list.tsx`**

-  1. `handleRemoveUser` includes a workaround.
-After removing a row, we trigger a re-render programmatically with RHF’s `trigger()` API to keep row fields aligned.
-For example, deleting row `N` shifts row `N+1` up, so we trigger a re-render.

 - **`src/components/users/search.tsx`**

   1. Currently, search only filters normalized data.
 As a result, if error/empty fields are counted and a search is performed, these counts persist.
 I decided to maintain this behavior, as removing the filter would re-display the errored/empty fields.
 This can be adjusted by updating normalized data within the search but, in my opinion, the current setup is preferable.